Depth EMDR

 • have a rich inner life and want therapy that can engage it with skill and care

-• need therapy adapted to you (including neurodivergent pacing/structure)
+• need therapy adapted to you (including neurodivergent pacing and structure)

 When it may not be the best fit